-All year long at La Jetée, depending on the availability of our screening room, short film sessions can be organized on request, on a particular theme or not, with the possibility of involving teachers in the programming upstream of so that they choose the program themselves.
+All year long at La Jetée, depending on the availability of our screening room, short film sessions can be organized on request, on a particular theme or not.
+It is also possible for the teachers to participate beforehand in the program and select the films themselves.

 The La Jetée theater contains 92 seats (the capacity can go up to 100 seats).

 The screenings can be organized for children from 2 ½ years old.

 The Clermont-Ferrand Short Film Festival and FAR's Education Pole are teaming up to offer short film programming workshops to all audiences in Auvergne.
 The opportunity to experience a different status from that of a mere spectator ...

 The workshops are supervised by a FAR worker.
 Through three sessions of two hours each, various films selected from among the 100,000 listed by Sauve qui peut le court métrage are reviewed, analyzed and compared to form a program that will be screened in front of a public during which participants will have to present and argue their choices.

 Through a guided reflection on the different staging choices, the writing and the treatment of a subject, the participants carry out a critical work that allows them to explore a work in depth, to acquire technical vocabulary and to establish relationships between the films studied.